-2. Variation will be a legislative instrument
+2. Variation is a legislative instrument

-If approved, the draft variation would be a legislative instrument for the purposes of the Legislation Act 2003 (see section 94 of the FSANZ Act) and be publicly available on the Federal Register of Legislation (www.legislation.gov.au).
+The approved draft variation is a legislative instrument for the purposes of the Legislation Act 2003 (see section 94 of the FSANZ Act) and is publicly available on the Federal Register of Legislation (www.legislation.gov.au).

-If approved, this instrument would not be subject to the disallowance or sunsetting provisions of the Legislation Act 2003.
+This instrument is not subject to the disallowance or sunsetting provisions of the Legislation Act 2003.
 Subsections 44(1) and 54(1) of that Act provide that a legislative instrument is not disallowable or subject to sunsetting if the enabling legislation for the instrument (in this case, the FSANZ Act): (a) facilitates the establishment or operation of an intergovernmental scheme involving the Commonwealth and one or more States; and (b) authorises the instrument to be made for the purposes of the scheme.
 Regulation 11 of the Legislation (Exemptions and other Matters) Regulation 2015 also exempts from sunsetting legislative instruments a primary purpose of which is to give effect to an international obligation of Australia.

-The FSANZ Act gives effect to an intergovernmental agreement (the Food Regulation Agreement) and facilitates the establishment or operation of an intergovernmental scheme (national uniform food regulation).
+The FSANZ Act gives effect to an intergovernmental agreement (the Food Regulation Agreement) and facilitates the establishment or operation of an intergovernmental scheme

+(national uniform food regulation).
 That Act also gives effect to Australia's obligations under an international agreement between Australia and New Zealand.
-For these purposes, the Act establishes the Authority to develop food standards for consideration and endorsement by the Food Ministers Meeting (FMM).
+For these purposes, the Act establishes the Authority to develop food standards for consideration and endorsement by the FMM.
 The FMM is established under the Food Regulation Agreement and the international agreement between Australia and New Zealand, and consists of New Zealand, Commonwealth and State/Territory members.
 If endorsed by the FMM, the food standards on gazettal and registration are incorporated into and become part of Commonwealth, State and Territory and New Zealand food laws.
 These standards or instruments are then administered, applied and enforced by these jurisdictions' regulators as part of those food laws.